 - Finally, click “Next” and then “Done” for downtime setup.

 You’ll then see a summary of what you’ve setup in the app:

 Digital downtime works on all products in the Google and Nest ‘Home’ range, including ‘Mini’ devices.
 In other words, downtime applies to:

 - Nest Mini (2nd generation, which replaced the Google Home Mini).

 - Google Home (the flagship – and still for sale – Google Home speaker, which doesn’t have a touch screen).

-- Google Home Max (a smart speaker with multiple speakers for great music quality).
+- Google Home Max (a smart speaker with multiple speakers and displays for great music quality).